KILTprotocol/spec-ext-credential-api/readme.md

 #### 2. Extension requests credential

 The extension MUST only send the request with active consent of the user.
+This is the first step where the user’s DID is revealed to the dApp.

 If the `quote` was provided, and the user has entered the password to decrypt the private key for signing the request, the extension SHOULD temporarily cache either the password or the unencrypted private key,